azagoruyko/rigBuilder/README.md

 ## ✨ Key Features

 - **📦 Unified module storage** — Automatically manages and discovers modules in a single library, simplifying versioning and sharing.
 No more manual public/private folder management.
+- **🔄 Auto-Sync Architecture** — Automatically synchronizes the modules with their files on disk.
 - **📜 Module history** — Built-in, git-backed history browser for all module changes.
 Track every save, view diffs, and restore versions instantly.
 - **🖥️ DCC Agnostic** — RigBuilder communicates with **Maya**, **Blender**, **Unreal Engine**, or any other Python-capable host.
 - **🤖 Local AI Assistance** — Integrated **Ollama** support for AI-assisted rig building, documentation generation, and script refactoring without leaving the app.